 Stroll across the Ponte Luis I.

-After meandering up and down the riverfront for a bit, it’s time to cross the Duoro River!
+After meandering up and down the riverfront for a bit, it’s time to cross the Douro River!

-As you cross, you’ll be moving from Porto to Vila Nova de Gaia, home of gorgeous views and the many traditional port wine lodges.
+As you cross, you’ll be moving from the city of Porto to the city of Vila Nova de Gaia, home of gorgeous views and the many traditional port wine lodges.

-Enjoy a port tasting or Duoro River cruise (or both).
+Enjoy a port tasting or a Douro River cruise (or both).

 Depending on your travel tastes, there are two wonderful things to do in Porto that you can take advantage of when you cross the river!

-Option one: a beautiful river cruise through the 6 bridges of Porto, on a traditional boat that–up until the 1960s–was responsible for bringing wine from the Duoro Valley to Porto.
+Option one: a beautiful river cruise through the 6 bridges of Porto, on a traditional boat that–up until the 1960s–was responsible for bringing wine from the Douro Valley to Porto.

-Option three: squeeze them both in–it’s doable with an early start and keeping an eye on the time!
+Option three: squeeze them both into your Porto itinerary–it’s ambitious, but doable with an early start and keeping an eye on the time!

 No matter what you choose, you’re bound to have an unforgettable Porto travel experience.